janschaffner/concept_drift_explainer/README.md

 ## Use the CDE as a WebApp

 The Concept Drift Explainer is deployed via Streamlit and accessible at https://concept-drift-explainer.streamlit.app/.
 By default, the web app is set to private.
-To access it, please create a [Streamlit Account](https://share.streamlit.io/) and provide your email address used to the author or request public access for a limited time for a day or two (<mailto:jschaffn@uni-muenster.de>).
+To access it, please create a [Streamlit Account](https://share.streamlit.io/) and provide your email address used to the author or request public access for a limited time for a day or two (<mailto:jschaffn@uni-muenster.de> or DM via Slack).
 This way, you will not need to clone and set up the entire application.
 Streamlit mirrors the entire GitHub repository.

 ---